Who Can File for Chapter 7 Bankruptcy?

 - The filer violated a court order

-- The previous bankruptcy case was considered fraudulent or constituted abuse on the court
+- The previous bankruptcy case was considered fraudulent or constituted an abuse of the court

-- The filer requested a dismissal after a creditor asked the court to lift the automatic stay
+- The filer requested a dismissal after a lender asked the court to lift the automatic stay

 6. The Debtor Defrauded Creditors

-A bankruptcy court may discharge a bankruptcy case if it appears that the filer has attempted to defraud creditors.
-The following types of actions by a debtor within a few years of filing for bankruptcy may indicate fraud in the court's eyes:
+A bankruptcy court may dismiss a bankruptcy case if it appears that the filer has attempted to defraud creditors.
+The following types of actions by a debtor within a certain time period before filing for bankruptcy may indicate fraud in the court's eyes:

 - The debtor transfers property to friends and family members